phpro/grumphp/README.md

 GrumPHP will never push you into using a specific task.
 You can choose the tasks that fit your needs, and activate or deactivate any task in no time!

+### Windows Pre-Install
+So you are running windows but still want to unleash the power of GrumPHP?
+No problem: everything is possible!
+You will have to make sure that following items are available on the command line:

+- php
+- composer
+- git

 ### Installation with an exotic project structure:
 When your application has a project structure that is not covered by the default configuration settings,